 All course work is due the last day of class unless otherwise stated on the individual course syllabus.
 If you anticipate that you will not meet the deadline, you should arrange to take an incomplete in the course prior to the last day of class.
 Students must have completed most of the course requirements, including regular attendance, in order to be approved for an incomplete.
+Incompletes are faculty prerogative and are not guaranteed.
+An incomplete is considered an exception, not a rule.

 To request an incomplete, students submit an Incomplete Request form, which is available from my.erikson.edu.
 You and your instructor will establish a deadline for the completion of your course requirements.
-This deadline shall be no later than the following:
+Faculty make the final decision about the due date for any work.
+The deadline can be any date after the end of the semester but no later than the following: